martkir/web3-listener-demo/README.md

 Docs: https://syve.readme.io/reference/websockets-request-syntax

-This websocket can be used to listen to blocks, DEX swaps, and token transfers on Ethereum and Base.
+This websocket can be used to listen to **blocks**, **DEX swaps**, and **token transfers** on Ethereum and Base.
 The docs explain how to subscribe to listen to the different types of data.

+Note: **This repo is configured to listen to DEX swaps only**.
+However, you can easily change this to listen to the other types of data from the websocket.

 ## Running the script